 Philippians 4:8 challenges believers to think and dwell on “whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable.”
-So each week the Facts & Trends staff would like to share our “Favorites” at the moment.
+So the Facts & Trends staff would like to regularly share our “Favorites” at the moment.

 It might be a new book or podcast we’re enjoying or something going on in our lives we want to share.
 Hopefully, you’ll think about things that are your favorites right now and maybe find something else to add to that list.

 Aaron Earls (@WardrobeDoor), online editor: I hate to disappoint people, so telling someone “no” is difficult for me.
 But this piece from Lore Wilbert is a great reminder that the church should be a place where it’s OK to tell someone you can’t do something.

 You and I were not designed to do everything that comes before us.
 We need wisdom to know the tasks and people in which God has called us to invest.
 As Christians, we should recognize the limitations of each other.
 It reminds us of our interdependency within the body of Christ.
 Our shortcomings — even if they aren’t failures, but simply non-attempts — point us to the One who can “do it all” and has done it all for us.